 The unfortunate truth is that in many venues, the type of deep-dive I’ve done above isn’t possible.
 For instance, if a radio host asks me who I work with, I don’t have the luxury of time to walk them through this discussion.
 I will often use the shorthand of saying “I work with women.”

 But as you can see from the above, while the word “women” in this context may be useful, it is inaccurate.

 So here is a more complete answer:

-I work with people who were socialized as little girls.
+This podcast focuses on people who were socialized as little girls.

 Because so much of my work centers on the messages we internalized as children and how that affects us now that we are adults, I focus on how the world treated you based on your perceived gender as a child.